junrui-liu/patina/src/assignments/as3.md

 > ```ocaml
 > val check_prog : Ast.prog -> unit
 > ```
-> That is, this function takes in an `Ast.prog`, and returns unit if there's no type error, and raises `Error.TypeError` otherwise.
+> This function takes in an `Ast.prog`.
+It returns unit if there's no type error, and raises `Error.TypeError` otherwise.

 You will implement the typing rules described in the [reference manual](https://junrui-liu.github.io/patina/ref.html#typing-rules), as well as a few more semantic checks.